lionlai1989/auto_car/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier.md

 ![alt text][visualize_feat_conv3]

 To be honest, conv2 and conv3 are confusing to me.
-I can't see how they are used for later classification.
+I can't see how they can be used for later classification.
 Amazing CNN!!!